 In this blog post, we cover how each of these data storage methods help to ensure that data is:

 - Able to be restored or retrieved when needed.

 - Structured or tagged for locating specific data.

 - Kept current according to your requirements.

-A backup is a copy of your data that is made to protect against loss of that data.
-Typically, backups are made on a regular basis according to a time schedule or when the original data changes.
-The original data is not deleted, but older backups are often deleted in favor of newer backups.
+The goal of a backup is to make a copy of any file that you currently use and cannot afford to lose.
+Typically, backups are made regularly or when the original data changes.
+The original file is preserved, while older backups (iterations) are deleted in favor of newer backups.

 What Is an Archive?

-Artificial intelligence (AI) can be used to identify and catalog subject matter in some data such as photos and videos to make it easier to find the data at a later date.
-AI tools will become increasingly important as we archive more data and need to be able to find it based on parameters that might not be known at the time the data was archived.
+Artificial intelligence (AI) can identify and catalog subject matter in data such as photos and videos to make it easier to find.
+AI tools will become increasingly important as growing businesses archive more data and need to be able to find it based on parameters that might not be known at the time the data was archived.